softcon17/getting-started/session-activity/STEP 1 - Run it!.md

 #### Install Git Version Control

 Git allows you to safely change and share code.
-To install on Windows, use [Git for Windows](https://git-for-windows.github.io/).
+If you want to add this to your list of skills learnt today, you can install it on windows using [Git for Windows](https://git-for-windows.github.io/).
+This is completely optional, beacause for the purposes of the lab you can also download the code instrad, as we mention below.

 #### Get the Example User Interface

 You can download the example-user-interface from our [Github repository](https://github.com/softcon17/example-user-interface).
 You can download a zip archive using this [direct link](https://github.com/softcon17/example-user-interface/archive/master.zip) or, if you are confident using Git, [clone](https://git-scm.com/docs/git-clone) the repository to your local machine.

+> If you download the zip, dont forget to extract it too before continuing

 ### Run the User Interface Locally